aws/aws-toolkit-vscode/docs/debugging-python-lambda-functions.md

     ```

 3. Select a port to use for debugging.
 In this example, we will use port `5678`.
-4. Add the following code to the beginning of your lambda handler in `app.py`:
+4. Add the following code to the beginning of `app.py`:

     ```python
+    import ptvsd
+    import sys
+    ptvsd.enable_attach(address=('0.0.0.0', 5678), redirect_output=True)
     print("waiting for debugger to attach...")
-    ptvsd.enable_attach(address=('0.0.0.0', 5678), redirect_output=True)
+    sys.stdout.flush()
     ptvsd.wait_for_attach()
     ```